MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 If you already have the AIP unified labeling client installed, you'll need to disable it to use built-in labeling with Office apps.
 For more information, see the [Microsoft 365 compliance documentation](/microsoft-365/compliance/sensitivity-labels-aip#how-to-disable-the-aip-add-in-to-use-built-in-labeling).

+### The Rights Management client

+The Rights Management Service (RMS) client provides protection only, and is automatically installed with some applications, including Office applications, the AIP unified labeling client, and [RMS-enlightened applications](../requirements-applications.md) from other software vendors.

+You can also [install the RMS client yourself](https://www.microsoft.com/download/details.aspx?id=38396), to support [synchronizing files from IRM-protected libraries and OneDrive](/onedrive/deploy-on-windows), and for developers who want to integrate rights management protection into line-of-business applications.

 ## Labeling functionality outside of Office applications

 Outside of Office applications, the AIP unified labeling client provides the following extra features: